Equinox: Equal Day and Night, Almost

 "Equinox" literally means "equal night", giving the impression that the night and day on the equinox are exactly the same length; 12 hours each.
-But this isn't entirely true.
+But this isn't entirely accurate.

 "Equinox" means "equal night" in Latin.
-But even if the name suggests it and it’s widely accepted, it isn't entirely true that day and night are exactly the same on the equinox all over the world – only nearly.
+But even if the name suggests it and it’s widely accepted, it isn't entirely true that day and night are exactly the same – 12 hours day and 12 hours night – on the equinox all over the world – only nearly.

 |60° North||Mar 18||Sep 25|